jeffso8/Rootine/README.md

 - Heroku

 ## Test Account:
 If you wish to visit the web app and check out the features, use the given test account!
+The app is hosted on a free dyno, so it may take a bit of time to boot up, as the dyno may be sleeping and needs a bit of time to wake up :)

 Test Account:
 - Email: test@hotmail.com